Rank and Independence of Imaginaries in Proper Pairs of ACF: Geometric Rank and Non-forking Independence

 where $\overline X^P\!\!$ denotes the smallest Zariski closed subset defined over $P$ containing $X$.
 Indeed, for any $a\in X$, $\dim{\overline X^P}\!\!=\td{a/P}$.

 The formula is immediate when $G$ is connected.
 In general, there exists some $G^0$-torsor that is interalgebraic with $\code{X}$, hence the same formula applies. \end{rmk} \begin{lemma} Let $X$ be a $G$-torsor for some definable group $G$ in $P$.
-Suppose $Y\subset X$ is a definable subset satisfying that for any $y,y'\in Y$, $\tP{y/\code{Y}P}=\tP{y'/\code{Y}P}$ and the group action is definable over $\code{Y}$.
+Suppose $Y\subset X$ is a definable subset that isolates a type over $\code{Y}P$ such that the group action is definable over $\code{Y}$.
 Then there exists a definable subgroup $H\subset G$ such that $Y$ is a homogeneous $H$-torsor. \end{lemma} \begin{proof} Take

 From the definition, $H$ is closed under group multiplication and can be defined over $P$ as $P$ is stably embedded.
 For any $y\in Y$, $g\in H$, we have $g*y\in Y$.
 As $g*y$ and $y$ have the same type over $g\code{Y}$, $y$ also satisfies that there exists $y'\in Y$ such that $g*y'=y$, i.e., $g^{-1}*y\in Y$ for all $y\in Y$.
 We conclude $H$ is closed under inversion, hence a subgroup of $G$.